jessereitz/home-control-monitor/README.md

 ## Installation

 For now, Home Control Monitor must be installed manually.
-This will hopefully be updated to use Linux Snaps in the near future.
-For now, though, follow these
+This will hopefully be updated to be available as a Linux Snap in the near future.

-steps:
+Before you get started, you will need sqlite3 installed, if you don't already have it.
+If you're on a Debian/Ubuntu system, simply run `$ sudo apt install sqlite3`.

+Once you have that taken care of, follow these steps:

 1. Download the Home Control Monitor source files via a git clone or grab the latest release here on the repo.
 For the easiest installation, I recommend